thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 You can browse and download the source code for a simple "Hello World!" example at [Thymeleaf 3 + Spring 4 + Java config example](https://github.com/jmiguelsamper/thymeleaf3-spring-helloword), [Thymeleaf 3 + Spring 4 + XML config example](https://github.com/jmiguelsamper/thymeleaf3-spring-xml-helloword) and [Thymeleaf 3 + Servlet 3 example](https://github.com/jmiguelsamper/thymeleaf3-servlet-helloword)

+You can also find some additional information (links to binaries and javadocs) at [the Thymeleaf Beta 1 announcement](http://forum.thymeleaf.org/Thymeleaf-3-0-0-BETA01-just-published-td4029294.html).

 Template modes